 As with most places in the world, be cautious of pickpockets and bag-snatchers in busier areas, avoid quiet streets (particularly in the dark), be wary of aggressive beggars in cities, and take adequate safety precautions when going off the beaten track and visiting places that are more remote.

 One of the biggest risks visitors should be aware of is accidents on the roads, especially if you’re planning a Colorado road trip.
 Plan your trip in advance, allowing time for delays, slow down when driving, pay attention to warning signs, and keep a safe distance between you and surrounding vehicles.
 Don’t drive when under the influence of alcohol and drugs and take plenty of rest stops to ensure you stay alert.

 Many people visit Colorado to spot wildlife.
 While this is a thrilling experience it’s important to keep in mind that creatures are not tame and can always pose a threat.
 You should take special care to seal all food when camping and hiking to avoid attracting bears (and, more rarely, mountain lions).
 Remember to seal trash correctly too, and store anything with a scent (like deodorant, toothpaste, and even the clothes you cooked in) in a sealed bear-proof container.
 If you do see a bear while hiking, avoid making eye contact, don’t run, and slowly walk away backwards.
 Don’t get too close to any wildlife, don’t feed creatures, and definitely don’t try and touch any wildlife.
 If attacked by any creatures, fight back in any way possible—throw sticks and stones, kick, punch, and whatever it takes to appear more dominant and aggressive.

-When camping, avoid camping alone, prepare for the temperatures, and take plenty of water, provisions, and bug spray.
+When camping in Colorado, avoid doing it alone, prepare for the temperatures, and take plenty of water, provisions, and bug spray.
 Wear proper clothes for hiking, keep an eye open for uneven ground and fallen rocks, and take a map, phone, and GPS.